How To Determine Personal Goals In Therapy

 - T: Time-bound

 While many people have goals to improve their mental health, such as “I want to stop procrastinating,” they’re often difficult to achieve because they’re vague and broad.
-Actionable SMART goals can help you track your progress and stay motivated.
-Some examples of SMART goals you might set include:
+Actionable SMART goals can help you measure progress and stay motivated.
+Some examples of SMART goals you might set as part of self-care might include:

 - I will go outside for 30 minutes every day during the upcoming workweek